MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/logFile/customFields/add.md

-Adding Default Custom Fields to a Log File <add>
+Adding Default Custom Fields to a Log File &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview